Ipagpatawad Mo

 Ipagpatawad Mo (English: Forgive Me) is a 1991 Philippine family drama film directed by Laurice Guillen from a story and screenplay written by Olivia M. Lamasan.
 Starring Vilma Santos and Christopher de Leon in their 16th film together, the film revolves around a couple who try their best to make their marriage work while they struggle with their firstborn who has autism.
 The film co-stars Charito Solis, Delia Razon, Bing Loyzaga, Amy Perez and Joonee Gamboa.

 Produced and distributed by Viva Films, the film was theatrically released on 23 October 1991.

 Plot

-Celina and Mike's marriage encounters turbulence when they learn that their first-born child, Mike Jr. (nicknamed Junjun), has autism.
+Celina and Mike's marriage encounters turbulence when they learn that their firstborn child, Mike Jr. (nicknamed Junjun), has autism.